cavanaug/git-express/README.md

 - Creates git worktree in <directory> using naming of <repository-name>.<branch-flattened>
      if -b branch not specified branch will be the repository HEAD branch

+Options:
+  -b  <branch>     Specify the branch to check out.
+If not specified, the HEAD branch will be used.
+  [opts]           Other options passed directly to 'git worktree add'.

 Note: All [options] passed to git-express clone will be passed internally to git clone unchecked and may break things, use judiciously.
 ```